You are here

-- An employee who has been moved more than one range may receive an increase of 15% of the range midpoint or to the minimum rate of the new salary range whichever is greater.
+- An employee who has been moved more than one range may receive an increase of up to 15% of the range midpoint or to the minimum rate of the new salary range whichever is greater.

 - Promotion increases may vary from the above due to the pay relationship among the employee and persons occupying identical and similar jobs, and his/her immediate supervisor.

 - An employee receiving a promotion to a non-exempt position will be evaluated on his/her performance ninety (90) days after the promotion.